Palletising in any manufacturing plant presents many operational challenges, from production efficiencies to safety considerations.

 - Elimination of all manual handling during palletising operations

 - High speed palletising for single product types

 - Flexible palletising, customisable to suit any desired pallet and product configurations

 - Robotic systems have the capacity to transfer up to 120kgs mass

 - Low initial cost and fast payback period

 - Improved production efficiency

 Scott & Automated Palletising

 Scott offers everything from the latest robot technology on the market, to low cost palletising options, meaning enterprises of all sizes can improve productivity, efficiency, and even employee health, safety, and motivation.
 Scott robotic palletising systems are built in our workshops and fully tested prior to installation, minimising downtime during cutover and ensuring a smooth set up during installation.
 This also means that our systems can be integrated into any line and in almost any project.
-Our team are also experts in their fields, offering top quality engineering, high safety standards and 24/7 service and support in Australia.
+Our team are also experts in their fields, offering top quality engineering, high safety standards and 24/7 service and support.
 Contact Scott today to have a chat about how robotic palletising can improve your company’s output.